Foundation in Cognitive Behaviour Therapy: Continuing Professional Development Unit

 Which programme is best suited for me, the PG Diploma in CBT or Foundation in CBT?

-The decision regarding whether to apply for our Postgraduate Diploma or Foundation programmes would be very much linked to your current knowledge and practice experience of CBT.
+The decision regarding whether to apply for our Postgraduate Diploma or Foundation Programmes would be very much linked to your current knowledge and practice experience of CBT.
 If you have used CBT with a few clients, under specialist CBT supervision, maybe attended some workshops/read some CBT texts to inform your practice, you may be eligible for the PG Diploma.
 If you haven’t used specific CBT models under supervision, you may find the Foundation is the best fit for you.

 What does a typical day on the course involve?

-A typical day on the Foundation program starts on Fridays at 9am.
+A typical day on the Foundation Programme starts on Fridays at 9am.
 The first half of the day involves an interactive lecture on a core CBT skill or theoretical theme (for example, case formulation).
 Lunch is not provided but there is a canteen on the site.
 The afternoon will begin with small group discussions to continue exploring and consolidating the morning’s learning.
-This will be followed by supervised 1:1 role-plays to develop your clinical CBT skills and gain feedback from the course staff.
+This will be followed by supervised 1:1 role-plays to develop your clinical CBT skills and gain feedback from the Programme staff.
 The final part of the day involves a structured reflection on your personal and practical learning.
 The day ends at 4:45pm

 What do you cover on the course?

-The Foundation provides an opportunity for continued professional development, with the potential to improve employability and provide access to full CBT psychotherapy training.
+The Foundation Programme provides an opportunity for continued professional development, with the potential to improve employability and provide access to full CBT psychotherapy training.

-How do students usually finance the Foundation?
+How do trainees usually finance the Foundation?

 Do I have to find clients to work with?